Skip to main content

 Smartwatch water resistance: The technology demystified

 Are you the kind of person who removes their watch before doing the dishes or washing your hands?
 If so, that's because old habits are hard to break.
-Today, the vast majority of smartwatches are built with some degree of water resistance, so that relatively benign contact with moisture will not be fatal to your expensive timepiece.
+Today, the vast majority of the best smartwatches are built with some degree of water resistance, so that relatively benign contact with moisture will not be fatal to your expensive timepiece.
 Here are the ratings and specifications you should look for, whether you wear your watch while operating a gardening hose or scuba diving.

 Water-resistant versus waterproof